-This agency of the United States government operates and maintains 26 American cemeteries and 30 memorials, monuments and markers in 17 countries.
+American Battle Monuments Commission This agency of the United States government operates and maintains 26 American cemeteries and 31 memorials, monuments and markers in 17 countries.
 The Commission works to fulfill the vision of its first chairman, General of the Armies John J. Pershing.
 Pershing, commander of the American Expeditionary Forces during World War I, promised that "time will not dim the glory of their deeds."
 Cambridge American Cemetery and Memorial This is the only World War II American military cemetery in the United Kingdom.
 The University of Cambridge donated the site.
 The British government authorized use of its land in perpetuity as a permanent burial ground without charge or taxation.
+The cemetery offers free guided tours on request pending staff availability.

-GERMANY American Battle Monuments Commission 2300 Clarendon Boulevard Suite 500 Arlington, VA 22201 USA Cambridge American Cemetery Madingley Road Coton Cambridge CB23 7PH TEL +44 1954.210.350 GPS N52 13.020 E0 03.320 After forestalling German invasion in 1940, the United Kingdom became the hub of offensive action against Axis powers in Europe.
+American Battle Monuments Commission 2300 Clarendon Boulevard Suite 500 Arlington, VA 22201 USA Cambridge American Cemetery Madingley Road Coton Cambridge CB23 7PH TEL +44 1954.210.350 GPS N52 13.020 E0 03.320 After forestalling German invasion in 1940, the United Kingdom became the hub of offensive action against Axis powers in Europe.
 American reinforcement and presence expanded massively from sea and air.
 The strategic bombing campaign flown from East Anglia crippled German war power.
 Allied ground, naval, and air forces set forth from the UK for D-Day 1944, and Germany's ultimate defeat.
 For more information on this site and other ABMC commemorative sites, please visit www.abmc.gov